 Please view the ‘how to’ webinar for key information & instructions on the application process.
 WATCH HERE

 What are the opening and closing dates for applications?
-In 2019 applications for Scholar Awards and Distinguished Chair scholarship categories should be submitted between February 1st and 16 September.
-Applications for Doctorate/ Graduate Student Scholarships should be submitted between 1 April and 8 October.
+In 2020 applications for Postdoctoral Scholarships, Scholar Awards, and Distinguished Chair scholarship categories should be submitted by 15 September.
+Applications for Graduate Student Scholarships should be submitted by 13 October.
 Under no circumstances can late applications be accepted.
 Please note that even though you may still be able to access the Embark system to upload documents, these will not be accepted after the closing date.

 Who should I ask to provide a Referee Report?
 Two referee reports are required.
 You should ask people who will best support your application and who can objectively assess your ability to successfully undertake a program of research or study in Australia and your potential to make a contribution to the binational relationship.
 Where possible your referees should include your academic supervisor/s, colleagues and key contacts who can provide relevant information on your personal and professional attributes.
 You are encouraged to use a mix of referees and not all from the same school or faculty.

 How can I ensure my application is successful?
 There is no “formula” for a successful application.
 Each individual’s application should be about the candidate, how the program time will be spent, and what outcomes can be reasonably expected.
 What is successful for one applicant may not be effective for another applicant and the pool changes every year.
 That said, applicants should consider the aims of the Fulbright program and how their project may contribute.